tatecarson/ecoacoustics-sd-recordings/README.md

 This repository provides a **pragmatic, artist‑oriented pipeline** for steering a 2nd‑order ambisonic recording into many directions (“beams”), computing ecoacoustic indices, ranking beams by a composite uniqueness score, and exporting a diverse, non‑redundant subset for creative soundscape composition and analysis.

+It is not a biodiversity survey t## Selected References and Further Reading

+* Pieretti, N., Farina, A., & Morri, D. (2011).
+A new methodology to infer the singing activity of an avian community: The Acoustic Complexity Index (ACI). *Ecological Indicators*, 11(3), 868-873.
+* Pijanowski, B. C., et al. (2011).
+Soundscape ecology: principles, patterns, methods and applications. *Landscape Ecology*, 26(9), 1257-1267.
+* Sueur, J., Pavoine, S., Hamerlynck, O., & Duvail, S. (2008).
+Rapid acoustic survey for biodiversity appraisal. *PLoS ONE*, 3(12), e4065.
+* Towsey, M., et al. (various).
+Long‑duration eco‑acoustic analyses; index maps for navigation and event discovery.
+* Boelman, N. T., et al. (2007).
+Multi-trophic invasion resistance in Hawaii: bioacoustics, field surveys, and airborne remote sensing. *Ecological Applications*, 17(8), 2137-2144.
+* Farina, A., et al. (2011).
+Avian soundscapes and cognitive landscapes: theory, application and ecological perspectives. *Landscape Ecology*, 26(9), 1257-1267.
+* Reviews/Guides: "Guidelines for the use of acoustic indices" (Methods in Ecology & Evolution); ecoacoustic index user guides/tutorials (various).
-It is not a biodiversity survey tool.
-Instead, it uses ecological signal descriptors (e.g., ACI, ADI, spectral/temporal entropy) to guide creative beam selection—helping you find meaningful spatial perspectives in a complex soundfield for composition and installation work.
+* Monacchi, D., & Krause, B. (2017).
+Ecoacoustics and its Expression through the Voice of the Arts.tead, it uses ecological signal descriptors (e.g., ACI, ADI, spectral/temporal entropy) to guide creative beam selection—helping you find meaningful spatial perspectives in a complex soundfield for composition and installation work.

 ---